-This DRU focuses on architectural history and culture, with specific interests and strengths in the local context of Hong Kong as well as China.
-Current research projects engage innovative mapping and photographic analysis both at the scale of architectural projects and of urban and landscape settings.
+This DRU focuses on architectural history and culture, with specific interests and strengths in the local context of Hong Kong and China, as well as the Asia region.
+Its current research initiatives engage innovative mapping and photographic analysis at the scale of both architectural projects and urban/landscape settings.

-Besides Hong Kong, recent design studios have worked in cities such as Beijing, Hankou, Chongqing and Dali.
-Studio discussions are informed by several areas of research in history and theory, and context and fabric are studied at various scales in order to investigate local constraints as opportunities for formulating design strategies.
-The intention is to allow students to work on real sites and neighbourhoods, gaining understanding of localities through documenting built fabrics and engaging communities, thereby understanding the reciprocity between cultural continuity and inevitable contestations that constitutes the urban process.
+Apart from the urban culture of Hong Kong, recent research projects and design studios have worked on Chinese cities such as Beijing, Hankou, Chongqing and Dali, as well as Suzhou Gardens.
+Studio discussions are informed by several areas of research in history and theory, while urban context and fabric are studied at various scales in order to investigate local constraints as opportunities for formulating design strategies.
+The intention is to allow students to work on real sites and neighbourhoods, gaining insights of localities through documenting built fabrics and engaging communities, thereby understanding the reciprocity between cultural continuity and inevitable contestations that constitutes the urban process.

 Selected Research Projects